Lactation Resources for Employees

 Planning for your lactation at work

 Having a plan prior to your return to work will help ease the transition.
-Here are some tips to help you plan for and support your lactation at work.
+Here are some tips to help you plan for and support your lactation while at work.

-Talk to your boss
+Talk to your manager

-Have a conversation with your boss about your intentions to pump before you go on maternity leave and again a few weeks before you return to work.
+Have a conversation with your manager about your intentions to pump before you go on maternity leave and again a few weeks before you return to work.
 This conversation should include your anticipated schedule and a request to access appropriate space.

 Remember to ask questions of your manager, such as: